mozilla/infosec.mozilla.org/docs/guidelines/risk/likelihood_indicators.md

 year due to the absence of the security control.

 The indicators use the [Standard levels reference](standard_levels) and mean
-* LOW : The absence of this security control is unlikely to cause a risk to manifest.
+* <span class="risk-low">LOW</span> The absence of this security control is unlikely to cause a risk to manifest.
 It may cause security incident response to be slower or more difficult.
 This causes HIGH and MAXIMUM impacts to result in MEDIUM risk.
-* MEDIUM : The absence of this security control may cause a risk to manifest in the coming year.
+* <span class="risk-medium">MEDIUM</span> The absence of this security control may cause a risk to manifest in the coming year.
 This security control is important but with additional supporting controls may not be required.
 This causes MAXIMUM impacts to result in HIGH risk.
-* HIGH : The absence of this security control will probably cause a risk to manifest in the coming year.
+* <span class="risk-high">HIGH</span> The absence of this security control will probably cause a risk to manifest in the coming year.
 This security control is important and should only be missing for LOW impact services.
 This causes MEDIUM and HIGH impacts to result in HIGH risk and MAXIMUM impacts to result in MAXIMUM risk.
-* MAXIMUM : The absence of this security control will cause a risk to manifest in the coming year.
+* <span class="risk-maximum">MAXIMUM</span> The absence of this security control will cause a risk to manifest in the coming year.
 This security control is required.
 This causes MEDIUM impacts to result in HIGH risk.
 This causes HIGH and MAXIMUM impacts to result in MAXIMUM risk.